chiara-11/ma_elearning_recommendation/README.md

 After downloading the data, all files should be placed in the folder `data`.
 This is required for executing the code.

+The data set `final_data_main_approach.csv` that is created during the data preparation process and serves as the basis for all experiments is available via the Google Drive folder.
+This data set should also be placed in the `data` folder.
+Furthermore, the Google Drive folder provides all files related to the results.
+For executing the notebooks in `evaluation_comparison`, it is required to copy the `results` folder and place it in this repository at the same level as the `data` folder.

 ## Project Structure

 ### Data Preparation

 All files related to data preparation are stored in the folder `data_preparation`.
 The data needed for executing the experiments (additionally to the data provided on https://www.kaggle.com/competitions/edm-cup-2023/data) is already stored in the `data` folder.

 The files have been created according to the following procedure: